All Episodes

 As a matter of fact, we've done something no administration has done before, which is to have real criminal punishments against guys who are knowingly hiring or harboring illegals.

-They gotta have that.
+They got to have that.

-If the employer doesn't have that verified ID, they're the ones who get hold caught holding the bag.
+If the employer doesn't have that verified ID, they're the ones who get caught holding the bag.

 They're the ones who become liable for this.